Alcaro/russian-malware/arlib/sandbox/README.txt

 The filter is installed by the locker.
 It's the seccomp-bpf code that rejects unauthorized syscalls.
- While it's as safety-critical as the broker, its inputs are small and simple, so there are few ways to inject implementation errors.
+ While it's as safety-critical as the broker, its inputs are small and simple, so there are few ways to exploit implementation errors.
 However, design faults (permitting something too powerful) are possible.
 There may also be bugs in the BPF assembler, but as its input is non-hostile, such bugs are equally likely to block allowed operations as allowing something forbidden, and then I'll find them.